Learn step-by-step how to set up a basic blockchain network

-You will use the CA created in the previous step to register your users:
+You use the CA created in the previous step to register your users.

 Click on the CA that you created as shown here:

-Next, it asks you to Add attributes.
-This will be used for role-based access control over resources.
-For the purposes of this tutorial, you do not need to use attributes.
-Click on Register user.
+Next, it asks you to add attributes.
+This is used for role-based access control over resources.
+For the purpose of this tutorial, you do not need to use attributes.
+Click Register user.

-Repeat steps 1 – 4 above to register one more user with a peer type identity.
+Repeat Steps 1 – 4 to register one more user with a peer type identity.
 This identity allows you to deploy a peer.

-A formal definition of the peer’s organization is known as the Membership Service Provider (MSP).
+A formal definition of the peer’s organization is known as the MSP.
 You have already created the org CA and users, so you can now create the MSP definition.

 Provide all of the required information:

 Click Generate.
-It will generate the identity as the admin for your organization and will be added to your Wallet.
+It generates the identity as the admin for your organization and adds it to your Wallet.

-To avoid losing these public and private keys, you must export them now and store them in a safe place.
+To avoid losing these public and private keys, export them now and click Next.
 Finally, click Create MSP definition.

 Create the peer node